dennisdoomen/CSharpGuidelines/_pages/2200_FrameworkGuidelines.md

 	var query = items.Where(item => item.Length > 0);

-Since LINQ queries should be written out over multiple lines for readability, the second example is a bit more compact.
+The second example is a bit less convoluted.

 ### <a name="av2221"></a> Use lambda expressions instead of anonymous methods (AV2221) ![](/assets/images/2.png)